 McPeake earned a bachelor’s in elementary education in 2013 and a master’s in educational leadership in 2018 from the University of West Florida.
 She is a Google Certified Instructional Leader and is pursuing her National Board Certification.

-"Every day we come in and do what's best for [our students].
-Some days that looks like a normal lesson, and some days that means..." (read more)
+"Every day we come in and do what's best for [our..." (read more)